 Dr. Joyce Yen is the Director for the UW ADVANCE Center for Institutional Change, and serves as a BRAINS Co-Principal Investigator and Co-Director.
-Dr. Yen has been PI or co-investigator on twelve successful proposals that have brought over $6.5 million in funding to advance women faculty in science, engineering, and mathematics; to address faculty professional development more generally; and to diversify engineering and create a more inclusive climate in engineering.
+Dr. Yen has been PI or Co-investigator on numerous grants that have brought over $7 million in funding to advance women faculty in science, engineering, and mathematics; to address faculty professional development more generally; and to diversify engineering and create a more inclusive climate in engineering.
 As BRAINS Program Coordinator, Dr. Yen drives the integration of the different project components for maximum synergism and guides and shapes the overall project efforts.

 Dr. Claire Horner-Devine, Ph.D. is a BRAINS Program Co-Director and the founder of Counterspace Consulting LLC.
 Dr. Horner-Devine was PI on the NSF ADVANCE WEBS grant and a co-PI of the NSF LATTICE grant.
 She also designed and supports the delivery of the WFAB program with the Animal Behavior Society.
 Leading an inclusive leadership consultancy with practices inspired by and deeply rooted in science and social science, Dr. Horner-Devine uses humor, personal connection and strong analytic skills to help clients develop as inclusive leaders and teams and to create more inclusive practices, equitable policies, and environments where all individuals can thrive.
 She has worked with a range of partners and clients across sectors including scientific societies, universities, NOAA, Redfin, DoorDash, the Bill and Melinda Gates Foundation and the Rita Allen Foundation.